lsst-dm/dmtn-066/index.rst

    /usr/bin/time -f "\n%E elapsed, \n%U user, \n%S system, \n%M memory\n" processCcd.py /datasets/hsc/repo --rerun private/thrush/RF --id visit=11382 ccd=0..8^10..103

 Once the job is completed, the data from /usr/bin/time is printed on the screen, where it can be recorded.
-Of course, this is done so as to record the memory usage of a job that is not using slurm to run, but instead is run on the command line.
+This is done so as to record the memory usage of a job that is not using slurm to run, but instead is run on the command line.

 Baseline Memory
 ===============

 processCcd.py Trial
 -------------------
 Prior to running the tests below, the baseline memory usage was established by running a similar trial as those below by using processCcd.py.
-Of course, the processCcd.py code accomplishes the same task as the codes shown in the singleFrameDriver section, however processCcd.py is much more transparent with its memory usage and seems to have reasonable memory usage.
+The processCcd.py code accomplishes the same task as the codes shown in the singleFrameDriver section, however processCcd.py is much more transparent with its memory usage and seems to have reasonable memory usage.
 The code used in this case is that shown below:

 .. code-block:: python
    :name: processCcd baseline